lsst-dm/dm_dev_guide/services/lsst-dev-old.rst

 ==================================

 The ``lsst-dev-old`` system is configured with the CentOS 6.7 as its operating system.
-This release of CentOS provides an old set of development tools, centred around version 4.4.7 of the `GNU Compiler Collection`_ (GCC).
+This release of CentOS provides an old set of development tools, centered around version 4.4.7 of the `GNU Compiler Collection`_ (GCC).
 This version of GCC does not satisfy the `prerequisites for building the LSST stack`_.
 Before proceeding, therefore, you should enable the `Red Hat Developer Toolset`_ version 3 (``devtoolset-3``) which has been pre-installed.
 This provides an updated toolchain, including GCC 4.9.2.